Graduate School (until August 2015)

 The Graduate School (GS) in Affective Sciences is one of the most important training programs of the Swiss Center for Affective Sciences.
-Its main goal is to provide doctoral students who conduct research on affective phenomena with a solid basis of disciplinary and interdisciplinary competences.
+Its main goal is to provide doctoral students who already conduct research on affective phenomena at a Swiss university with a solid basis of disciplinary and interdisciplinary competences.

 The members of the Graduate School enjoy three main benefits: a varied program of training opportunities, financial support for their academic travel, and a large academic network.